-private vehicle, and involve the presence of an individual on the premises or in the vehicle, or be carried out by means of a surveillance device.49 In many cases, a surveillance investigation or operation may involve both intrusive surveillance or interference with property (or with wireless telegraphy).
-In such cases, all of the various activities require authorisation.
+- 32. In order to amount to intrusive surveillance, the surveillance must be covert and must be carried out in relation to anything taking place on any residential premises or in any private vehicle, and involve the presence of an individual on the premises or in the vehicle, or be carried out by means of a surveillance device.53 In many cases, a surveillance investigation or operation may involve both intrusive surveillance or interference with property (or with wireless telegraphy).
+In such cases, all of the various activities require authorisation. - 33.
+In its classic form, intrusive surveillance involves the use of a listening device placed in a residential premises or in a vehicle.54 - 34.
+Because of its potentially intrusive character, authorisation for intrusive surveillance may only by granted by His Majesty's Procureur, the Chief Officer of the Island Police Force, the Chief Officer of Customs and Excise or, since October 2022, the Director of the Economic and Financial Crime Bureau55 and only where the authorising officer believes that the intrusive surveillance is necessary on certain limited grounds and that the authorised surveillance is proportionate to what is sought to be achieved by carrying it out.56 The grounds are similar to those governing the interception of communications:

-- 33. In its classic form, intrusive surveillance involves the use of a listening device placed in a residential premises or in a vehicle.50 - 34.
-Because of its potentially intrusive character, authorisation for intrusive surveillance may only by granted by Her Majesty's Procureur, the Chief Officer of the Island Police Force or the Chief Officer of Customs and Excise51 and only where the authorising officer believes that the intrusive surveillance is necessary on certain limited grounds and that the authorised surveillance is proportionate to what is sought to be achieved by carrying it out.52 The grounds are similar to those governing the interception of communications: (a) in the interests of national security; (b) for the purpose of preventing or detecting serious crime; or (c) in the interests of the economic well-being of the Bailiwick.53 A factor that must be taken into account in deciding whether an authorisation is necessary and proportionate is whether the information, which it is thought necessary to obtain by means of the intrusive surveillance, could reasonably be obtained by other less intrusive means.54
+(a) in the interests of national security; (b) for the purpose of preventing or detecting